About Haven

 The stack is Flutter (cross-platform client), Python/Flask (API), Rust compiled to WebAssembly (PGP operations in-browser), and a Matrix bridge for federated messaging.
 Everything is open to audit — the architecture documents are public at havenmessenger.com/blog.

-My name is Jason Bolduc.
-I'm a software developer and IT director based in British Columbia, Canada.
 Haven is an independent project — no investors, no VC funding, no board.
-The pricing is designed to cover infrastructure costs and allow me to keep building, not to optimize for growth metrics.
+Pricing is designed to cover infrastructure costs and sustain the project, not to optimize for growth metrics.

 That independence has a practical implication: decisions here are made on technical merit and user privacy, not on what's easiest to monetize or most palatable to an acquirer.
 The history of privacy apps being acquired and quietly degraded (WhatsApp, Wickr, Skype) is a direct reason Haven is built the way it is.